-- Register for approved courses during published registration dates. - Registration takes place on a first-come first-serve basis; where preferred courses are full, students should choose approved alternate courses, or request to be added to the wait list.
+• Register for approved courses during published registration dates.

-• Waitlisted student will have first preference if seats become available.
-However, wait listing does not guarantee entry to a course.
+• Registration takes place on a first-comefirst-serve basis; where preferred courses are full, students should choose approved alternate courses, or request to be added to the waitlist. • Waitlisted students will have the first preference if seats become available.
+However, a wait listing does not guarantee entry to a course.
 Only students who obtain course entry from the wait list will be notified.